gdrplatform/gDR/README.md

 # gDR
 Umbrella package for the gDR programmatic R interface

 The gDR suite offers a full stack solution for storing, processing, and visualizing drug response data.
 This enables a range of users across computational savvy, (i.e. lab scientists and computational scientists alike) to access the same, standardized data.
-The suite is made up of several core R packages, a database, a shiny visualization app.
+The suite is made up of several core R packages, a database, and a shiny visualization app.

 ```